 Radiation therapy is not invasive, and the process is similar to having an X-ray.
 Patients lie down on a table in the exact same position each time to ensure the radiation reaches the correct area of the body.
 In some cases, a radiation therapist will use an immobilization device — like a head or neck cradle — to prevent excess movement.

 Once your body is correctly placed, the therapist will move into a control room where he or she can administer and watch the treatment from a television monitor.
 You may hear the machine click or make soft whirring sounds as it moves around the table.
 There is a microphone in the treatment room, so you may ask questions or talk at any time.

 The radiation therapist will work with your oncologist to monitor your treatments.
 This monitoring will help the medical team see how your body is responding to the treatment and determine if any changes need to be made during therapy.
 For example, if any tumors shrink significantly, your therapist may decide to adjust the treatment area, making it smaller to avoid damaging nearby healthy cells.

 Radiation Side Effects

-As with any treatment, patients may experience both short-term and long-term side effects from radiation therapy.
+As with any treatment, patients may experience both short-term and long-term side effects of radiation therapy.
 These vary depending on the type of mesothelioma the patient is fighting, the size of the area that is exposed, and the length of treatment.
 Receiving this treatment isn’t painful, but the side effects can be uncomfortable.
 It’s important to keep track of any symptoms you are experiencing and talk to your doctor if you’re feeling uncomfortable.
 There are medications that can provide relief both during and after treatment.